InseeFr/Stromae/README.md

 # Stromae

-Data collection services for XForms questionnaires powered by Orbeon
+Data collection services for XForms questionnaires powered by Orbeon.